Yodawgz0/yodawgz0.github.io/README.md

 My portfolio! :)

 Hi!
 This is Ashley and this is my portfolio site.
-It has all the details of my skills Projects and other contacts
+It has all the details of my skills Projects
+Resume

+Iam a student at Indiana university Bloomington.